 For example, at a rate of 0.5 cents per point, you could acquire 210,000 IHG Rewards Club points for $1,050 (the maximum you can buy is 200,000 with the bonus, but let’s apply the same value to the other 10,000 points).

 IHG’s most expensive hotels typically go for 70,000 points per night, so if you had the IHG® Rewards Club Premier Credit Card, you could get four nights at that rate.
 That’s like paying just $262.50 per night including taxes and fees at some of IHG’s best properties.

 This represents significant savings over what many of these hotels usually charge.

 I wouldn’t speculatively buy points, but there’s value to be had under the right circumstances.
 Sometimes this can be a deal on IHG’s highest end hotels, and other times there’s value to be had with their mid-range properties as well.

 IHG also has their excellent PointBreaks promotion, where you can redeem 5,000-15,000 points per night at select hotels.
 That’s like paying $25-75 per night at a hotel, which can be a great deal (assuming you’re eligible for a 100% bonus).

-I could buy 91,000 points (more than enough for three nights) for $510, which is about half off the flexible rate.
+So with the 75% bonus I could buy 91,000 points (more than enough for three nights) for $510, which is about half off the flexible rate.